 If you enjoy spending time in the great outdoors, you may be familiar with the baneberry bush, an attractive plant that grows wild in higher elevations across much of North America.
-Learning to identify baneberry bush is important, as the shiny little berries (and all parts of the plant) are highly toxic.
+Learning to identify a baneberry bush is important, as the shiny, little berries (and all parts of the plant) are highly toxic.
 Read on for more baneberry plant information.

 Two species of baneberry bushes are commonly found in North America – red baneberry plants (Actaea rubra) and white baneberry plants (Actaea pachypoda).
 A third species, Actaea arguta, is thought by many biologists to be a variant of red baneberry plants.

 All are bushy plants largely identified by long roots and large, feathery saw-toothed leaves with fuzzy undersides.
 Racemes of small, fragrant, white flowers that appear in May and June are replaced by clusters of berries in late summer.
 The mature height of the plants is about 36 to 48 inches (91.5 to 122 cm.).